-Additional information about the Fund's investments is available in the Fund's annual and semi-annual reports to shareholders and Form N-CSR filed with the SEC.
-In the Fund's annual report, you will find a discussion of the market conditions and investment strategies that significantly affected the Fund's performance during its last fiscal year.
-In Form N-CSR you will find the Fund's annual and semi-annual financial statements.
+Additional information about the Fund's investments is available in the Fund's annual and semi-annual reports to shareholders on Form N-CSR.
+The Fund's annual report includes a discussion of the market conditions and investment strategies that significantly affected the Fund's performance during its last fiscal year.